Paul W. Bryant Museum

 The Paul W. Bryant Museum is located on the campus of the University of Alabama, in Tuscaloosa, Alabama.
-Founded in 1985, the museum was opened in 1988 to "house the history of Alabama football, with special emphasis on the legendary coach" Bear Bryant.
+Founded in 1985, the museum was opened in 1988 to "house the history of Alabama football, with special emphasis on the legendary coach" Paul William "Bear" Bryant.

 History

 On the suggestion of former head football coach Paul "Bear" Bryant, a planning committee was created in 1981 to establish a museum that would honor former coaches and players who helped Bryant set the intercollegiate coaching record for the most victories.
 The committee considered Bryant's suggestion and established that the museum would take on two missions: "inclusion of the entire football history from the first team in 1892 and creating a collections component establishing the foundation of our current institution".
 About a third of the collection is about coach Bryant.

 Since its inception in 1985, the museum has grown in staff, services, and exhibits.
 It has become a central source of information for both journalists and writers interested in the history of university athletics.
 In addition to building its collection, the museum has begun focusing on public programming such as informational and education services and tours for school groups.
 The University of Alabama campus and the local communities' support have helped to establish the museum as one of the attractions to the region.

 Originally organized under the supervision of the University of Alabama Museums system, the Bryant Museum has become a freestanding unit reporting directly to the vice president/provost of the university in response to the growth in mission and function of the museum.

 On April 21, 2007, the museum posted its largest ever attendance at 4,367.
 This was in connection with the school's annual A-Day football game which also saw a record 92,138 fans in the seats.

 The museum is part of the University of Alabama Museums, which also include the University of Alabama Arboretum, Alabama Museum of Natural History, Discovering Alabama, Gorgas House, Moundville Archaeological Museum and Office of Archaeological Research.